-Give Kissi Adjabeng free hand to operate – Mahama to Government
+Give Kissi Adjabeng free hand to operate – Mahama to government

 “I hope that he will move that expertise and brilliance into the job of investigating corruption across board… the fact that this particular President and government appointed you, are you going to be able to cut through that and be able to go into investigating acts of corruption that are taking place, not only under the government but with people who are very close to the centre of power?
 That will determine whether he is successful or not” he concluded.

-Former President Mahama is in the third of a scheduled 16-Region tour to thank Ghanaians for the support given him and the NDC, and voting for him and the NDC’s parliamentary candidates in the December 2020 elections.
+Former President Mahama is on the third day of a scheduled 16-Region tour to thank Ghanaians for the support given him and the NDC, and voting for him and the NDC’s parliamentary candidates in the December 2020 elections.

-- Is this the new logo for Office of the Special Prosecutor?

-- Restore public confidence in the fight against corruption - GACC to new SP

 - Read all related articles